L9Manuel9/cybersecurity-skills/skills-projects/Wireless Security/README.md

 4. Demonstrate access to previously secured networks and recommend secure configurations.

 ## Key Takeaways
-- Highlights vulnerabilities in WEP and some WPA/WPA2 networks, particularly those using WPS.
+- The discovery of security weaknesses in networks found that WEP and some WPA/WPA2 networks using WPS are most vulnerable to such attacks.
 - Underlines the need for strong encryption and the disabling of WPS in wireless setups.